On Languages

 Fast forward 8 years and I'm doing an AI degree, with the data structures/101 course being taught in Modula-2, a fix-upped Pascal and I'm thinking not much has changed.
 After that we had to learn C and Prolog in different courses at the same time.
 The course lecturers I gathered did this deliberately to keep us flexible.
 This clearly could work - C and Prolog might as well be the Zerg and Protoss of languages.
 On reflection I think this is one of the better things that happened to me, education-wise.
 Since then I have tried to learn the basics of new languages in pairs or more, and if possible digest languages that are reasonably different in approach.

-I have been playing around with Erlang, Scala and Go more and more, to the point where I'm able to draw conclusions about them as production languages.
+I have been playing around with Rust, Scala and Go more and more, to the point where I'm able to draw conclusions about them as production languages.
 I don't consider myself expert in any of them, but like most people in my line of work I have to be able to make judgments in advance of deep understanding.
 I've also spent time to a lesser extent with Rust, not enough to decide anything much.
 I've been foostering with Erlang and Scala on and off for years, Go and Rust are more recent.

 I wanted to write down what I've found to be good about the languages so far.
 For context, the production languages I work with most these days are Java, Python and Groovy, indirectly Clojure and Scala (the latter due to Storm and Kafka, platforms I operate with my current employer).